By Mark Allen, Guest Blogger and Clickworker General Manager.

 Lewis Hine, Empire State Building Construction Worker Touching The Top Of The Chrysler Building, 1930

 Though the extent of my own photographic experience has yet to go beyond vacation and cute dog photos, I can appreciate the scope, quality and documentation that the greats bring to the canon of photography.
 In short – photo museums are awesome.
-And what’s even better with this project is as our crowd of 120,000 clickworkers tag the more than 400,000 images, they become even more searchable and available online for buy viagra online researchers, enthusiasts, students – anyone!
+And what’s even better with this project is as our crowd of 120,000 clickworkers tag the more than 400,000 images, they become even more searchable and available online for researchers, enthusiasts, students – anyone!
 It is truly a perfect partnership to showcase our international services and, as a result, the world will have a more accessible visual library.

 To get involved please register as a clickworker here.